EARLY HISTORY OF SINGAPORE: LEGENDS, ARCHAEOLOGY AND 14TH CENTURY TRADE

 EARLY HISTORY OF SINGAPORE

-By the seventh century, when a succession of maritime states arose throughout the Malay Archipelago, Singapore probably was one of the many trading outposts serving as an entrepôt and supply point for Malay, Thai, Javanese, Chinese, Indian, and Arab traders.
+During the seventh century, when a succession of maritime states arose throughout the Malay Archipelago, what is nows Singapore probably was one of the many trading outposts serving as an entrepôt and supply point for Malay, Thai, Javanese, Chinese, Indian, and Arab traders.
 A fourteenth-century Javanese chronicle referred to the island as Temasek ("Sea Town"), and a seventeenth-century Malay annal noted the 1299 founding of the city of Singapura (“lion city”) after a strange, lion-like beast that had been sighted there.
 Singapura was controlled by a succession of regional empires and Malayan sultanates.

 Early Accounts of Singapore